 Omaha loves St. Patrick’s Day, usually starting the celebrations the Saturday before the holiday, except for The Hooley, which is the first weekend in March.

-The Hooley – The Omaha chapter of Ladies Ancient Order of Hibernians holds the family-friendly Hooley party each year (cancelled for 2021) on the first Sunday of March.
+The Hooley – The Omaha chapter of Ladies Ancient Order of Hibernians holds the family-friendly Hooley party each year on the first Sunday of March.
 There’s dinner and live music.
+This year it will be held on March 4.

-Shamrock Shuffle – This festive Irish 5k race on March 12, 2022, winds through historic downtown Council Bluffs, Iowa, with the finish line is located at the Historic 100 Block.
+Shamrock Shuffle & Kids Leprechaun Chase – This festive Irish 5k race on March 11, 2023, winds through historic downtown Council Bluffs, Iowa, with the finish line is located at the Historic 100 Block.
 Definitely dress in fun outfits.
 The race begins & ends with an outdoor beer garden, live music, and local eats.
+Kids race starts at 9:30 a.m. and is open to 10 and younger.
+Cost is $10 for the Kids Leprechaun Chase, $25 for the 5K race ages 11-18, and $35 for everyone else doing the 5K.

 Blarney Stone 5k – This annual pre-St. Patrick’s Day race was one I used to do with friends.
 It’s a lot of fun!
-The race on March 19, 2022 starts and returns to the River City Star down along the Missouri River just north of downtown Omaha.
+The race on March 19, 2023 starts and ends at Pint 9 & Kros Strain Breweries, 10411 Portal Road, Suite 104, La Vista, Neb.
 All All food, drink (including adult beverages), and swag are included in the price.

 Omaha doesn’t hold a monopoly on St. Patrick’s Day festivities.
 In fact, some towns in Nebraska outshine Omaha with their Irish festivities.